 These situations hurt but tend to cause frustration and discontentment more than prolonged hurt.

 But when we experience disappointment in a relationship, it hurts the most and lingers the longest.
-But if we want to experience healthy relationships we must grieve and move on from the disappointment.
+But if we want to experience healthy relationships we must grieve and move on from the disappointment of rejection and betrayal.
+Not easy, but possible!

 Why does disappointment hurt so much?
 Because we were not created to live in conflict and pain but to experience the love and acceptance of God and others.